-Unfortunately, at least from a golfing perspective, the lunar landscape that forms the backdrop to the course has been designated a UNESCO biosphere, and as a result the hordes of golf fans that descend on the Open each year are unlikely to be a welcome sight.
+Unfortunately, at least from a golfing perspective, the lunar landscape that forms the backdrop to the course has been designated a UNESCO biosphere.
+As a result, the hordes of golf fans that descend on the Open each year are unlikely to be a welcome sight.

 Ganton Golf Club